BBC Lab UK: How Musical Are You?

 Over 150,00 people completed the test.
-The researchers’ findings were published in PLoS One in February 2014.
+The researchers' findings were published in PLoS One in February 2014.

+Test Your Morality

+80,000 test responses were analysed from 202 countries.
+The researchers' findings were published in 'Culture and Evolution' in February 2023.

 The Great British Class Survey

 Over 150,000 cases of data plus the recruited GfK survey led to a paper in Sociology.
 This was synchronised with the publication in March 2013 in the BBC News website of the Great British Class Calculator.
 The calculator is a web application that asks seven questions from the original survey, and categorises each person into the newly found class categories, depending on their results.
 The calculator was extremely popular with it being used over 6.5 million times in a week.
 However it was misunderstood in some quarters with some people thinking it generated the results itself, rather than analysis of the original survey data.
 The Class Calculator spawned spoofs in popular media but also serious criticism in social science circles.
 The paper published by Sage Journals is the most downloaded Sociology journal paper of all time with over 23,000 downloads.
 The paper revealed a new class system for Britain with seven classes which described the changing stratification of modern Britain and the reduction of size of traditional class segments like the working class and the traditional middle class.